tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 #### Multiple Vertical Linear

-- Work together to create envisioned ver
+- Work together to create envisioned vertical planes
+- Separate spaces from each other
+- Reinforcing the base or ceiling will define a space better
+-

 #### Single Vertical Plane